Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- These two squads surrender a combined 66.8 points per game, 10.8 more than this contest's over/under.
+- The two teams combine to score 43.3 points per game, 13.2 less than the over/under in this contest.

-- The Wildcats and their opponents score an average of 53.7 points per game, 2.3 fewer than Saturday's total.
+- The 66.8 points per game these two squads have allowed their opponents to score this season are 10.3 more than the 56.5 over/under in this contest.

-- The 57.9 PPG average total in Jayhawks games this season is 1.9 points more than this game's over/under.
+- The 56.5-point total for this game is 1.4 points below the 57.9 points per game average total in Jayhawks games this season.

 Kansas State Stats and Trends